2018 AIR & WATER SHOW

 NEW!
 SPEED & POWER DEMONSTRATION

 NEW this year, watch as two Hustler Powerboats demonstrate their speed and power on the waters of Lake Michigan.
-Returning favorite Tony DeMatteo, and newcomer “Connecticut Hustler” will be two of the exciting Water Show’s feature presentation act!
+Returning favorite Tony DeMatteo, and newcomer “Vermont Hustler” will be two of the exciting Water Show’s feature presentation act!
 Just added to make a Triple Threat!
 Watch Glenn Kennedy (InPro Corporation) showcase his 42 foot Fountain Lighting powerboat, with over 1400 Horsepower!

 JET SKI STUNT SHOW

 Ride along with Gary Burtka and his Jet Ski Stunt Team during the Water Show, as rider’s complete back flips, one-handed back flips, under flips and even attempts at triple-back flips!
 The riders of jet ski stunt shows enjoy performing jet ski freestyle shows and competitions to show you what their equipment and imagination is capable of, including World Championships show content!